 June 1, 2012 - Ireland’s voters approve a European treaty that aims to enforce stricter fiscal discipline.

-December 13, 2013 - Ireland exits the bailout program established by the EU and IMF in 2010, the first eurozone country to do so.
+December 13, 2013 - Ireland exits the bailout program.
+It is the first eurozone country to do so.
 Although Ireland is no longer reliant on the IMF and EU for funding, it will continue to pay off its emergency loans into the 2030s.

 May 2011 - Italy’s debt is €1,900 billion, three times the debt of Greece, Portugal, and Ireland combined.
 That figure is 120% of GDP.